abidRahim/news-sse-assignment/README.md

-# _The New Yorker_ Technical Test
+#

-Hello and welcome to _The New Yorker_ Technical Test!
-Within this repo, you will find the technical assignment required for the completion of _The New Yorker_ Product Engineering (Web) interviewing process.
+Hello and welcome to _LocoNav_ Technical Test!
+Within this repo, you will find the technical assignment required for the completion of Frontend Engineering (Web) interviewing process.

 Before we begin, here are a few key points to keep in mind as you tackle this assignment and its requirements:
 ## Key Points